64/klopt/README.md

 ## Compiling

-Use the `cmake` generator of your choice, with a C++20-compatible compiler (for ranges and concepts support).
+Install submodules with `git submodule update --init`.
+Then use the `cmake` generator of your choice, with a C++20-compatible compiler (for ranges and concepts support).